NPalopoli/IDP_Python/_episodes/13-looping-data-sets.md

 *   E.g., `glob.glob('*.txt')` matches all files in the current directory whose names end with `.txt`.
 *   Result is a (possibly empty) list of character strings.
+*   N.B. for more elaborate operations with path python has a very powerful library called [`pathlib`](https://docs.python.org/3.7/library/pathlib.html)

 ~~~
 import glob